 You probably have come across coffee that looks like powder and also ones that look like beans.
 Apparently, this has an effect on the flavor as well.
 Furthermore, despite the same roast level, differently ground coffee will taste different.

-You may want to grind your coffee by hand or use a coffee machine with a built-in grinder (like see the Saeco PicoBaristo review Model no. HD8927/47, one of the best super-automatic espresso machine which has a built-in ceramic grinder) or grind your coffee by the best burr coffee grinders.
+You may grind your coffee by hand in a traditional way or using your builtin best coffee maker with grinder (like, see the Saeco PicoBaristo review Model no. HD8927/47, one of the best super-automatic espresso machine which has a built-in ceramic grinder) or grind your coffee by the best burr coffee grinders.
 This will play a role as well.
 It is amazing how you can get different flavors from the same roast level just by changing a few small things.

 The Brewing Method:

 What is an americano, espresso, macchiato, mocha, latte, cappuccino, there is no end to names that we give to coffee beverages.
 However, it’s not only the names in which they vary, but the brewing process also varies for each of them as well.

 And, that leads to a completely different taste of the same coffee roast levels.

 Coffee Roast Levels Explained: Time To Know Them